-Our aims are to always deliver an outstanding service to every customer and to ensure everyone can make use of our services, as long as it is safe to do so.
+Our aim is to deliver an outstanding service to every customer, every time and to ensure everyone can make use of our services, as long as it is safe to do so.

-You are not required to book in advance, however we recommend that you contact us on the following local rate telephone number: 03717 81 81 81 (lines open 8am - 10pm 7 days a week) 36 hours in advance of travel to give us time to carry out these checks, if you wish to book travel on the day we will make all reasonable efforts to carry out these checks on the day.
-If all checks are clear, we will be able to complete the booking.
+We recommend you contact us on the following local rate telephone number: 03717 81 81 81 (lines open 8am - 8pm 7 days a week) 36 hours in advance of travel.
+This will ensure we are able to carry out these checks.
+If you book same-day travel we will make all reasonable efforts to carry out these checks on the day.
+If these are clear, we will be able to complete the booking.

-We have a dedicated team to support customers, you can contact our Assisted Travel Team to talk through any assistance needs on 03717 81 81 81 (lines open 8am - 10pm 7 days a week), or email firstname.lastname@example.org.
-More details can be found on our Contact Us page
+We have a dedicated team to support customers, you can contact our Assisted Travel Team to talk through any assistance needs on 03717 81 81 81 (lines open 8am - 8pm 7 days a week), or email us using our assisted travel form.

-National Express recognises the importance of making its web services available to the largest possible audience and has attempted to design and develop this website to be accessible by all users.
-We have recently completed an accessibility review of our website and have identified areas which need development.
+National Express recognises the importance of making its online services available to all and to design and develop this website to be accessible to as many users as possible.

 Where possible this website has been coded to comply with the World Wide Web Consortium (W3C) Web Accessibility Guidelines Priority Levels 1, 2 and 3 (Conformance Level "AAA").

-National Express will continue to test future releases of this site and remain committed to maintaining its compliance with appropriate accessibility guidelines and serving the widest possible audience for our services.
+National Express will continue to test future updates of this site and remains committed to maintaining its compliance with appropriate accessibility guidelines and serving the widest possible audience for our services.

 For questions about our continuing efforts to make web-based information accessible to all users, or to report an accessibility problem on any of our pages, please contact us.